- Oct 2014 Assistant Professor at the Center of Neurogenomics and Cognitive Research, Dept. of Complex Trait Genetics, Vrije Universiteit Amsterdam

-- Dec 2007 - Feb 2008 Lecturer, at the Dept. Developmental Psychology, VU University
+- Dec 2007 - Feb 2008 Lecturer, at the Dept. Developmental Psychology, Vrije Universiteit Amsterdam

 - Polderman TJC, Benyamin B, De Leeuw CA, Sullivan PF, van Bochoven A, Visscher PM & Posthuma D. Meta-analysis of the heritability of human traits based on fifty years of twin studies.
 Nature Genetics, May 2015, doi:10.1038/ng.3285